This post may contain affiliate links. Please see my disclosure policy for more details.

 Unfortunately, since 1st January 2017, there is no longer a tax-free allowance for working holiday visa holders in Australia.

 For the tax year 2020-2021, working holiday makers are taxed at 15% on earnings up to $45,000, and at ordinary rates (i.e. the same as Australians pay) on earnings above that.

 This is intended as information, not advice, so please check the official Australian Tax Office (ATO) website for up-to-date details.

 Note that the Australian tax year begins on 1st July, so make sure you lodge a tax return at the end of the tax year (or earlier if you’re heading home), as you may be entitled to a refund.

 Superannuation, or ‘super’ as the Aussies call it, means your pension or retirement fund.
 This may not be something on your mind if you’re in your twenties and gallivanting around the world, but your Australian employer will be obliged by law to pay a certain amount into a super fund for you.

 You’ll be pleased to know that you can claim your superannuation back at the end of your working holiday in Australia, but less pleased to know that as of 1st July 2017 the full amount will be taxed at 65%!

 Here’s another link to the ATO explaining the deal with your departing Australia superannuation payment (DASP).

-Well, that’s about it for my working holiday Australia guide!
-Best of luck on your year in Oz, and if you have any other tips feel free to leave them in the comments.
+That’s it for my working holiday Australia guide!
+Best of luck on your year in Oz, and if you have any other tips feel free to leave them in the comments!